-The Instrumental Music Program is conducted during school hours on Wednesday.
-Full band rehearsals will be held on Wednesday morning 7:35am to 8:35am.
-Pupils from grades four through six are accepted in this program.
+The Instrumental Music Program is conducted during school hours on Tuesday and Wednesday.
+Full band rehearsals will be held on Wednesday morning 7:35 am to 8:35 am.
+Pupils from grades four through six are accepted into this program.
 A certified music teacher teaches the program.